 Private Lessons Policies

-Tuition for weekly lessons is paid automatically via credit or debit card beginning on August 1 of each academic year (or at the time of enrollment, if enrolling after July 1).
+Tuition for weekly lessons is paid automatically via credit or debit card beginning on July 1 of each academic year (or at the time of enrollment, if enrolling after July 1).
 Each payment is for four lesson credits, which are then "used up" as reported by the teacher.
 Once the last credit is used up, your card will be automatically billed for the next tuition payment and you will receive another four lesson credits.
 This will continue through the end of the school year, at which point the contract will terminate.
 Re-enrolling in lessons for the following academic year will result in a new contract.

 Tuition payments received more than five days after the due date are subject to a $20 late fee.
 If a studentʼs tuition for the upcoming session has not been received within ten days after the due date, the student may be dropped from our roster.